treychase/IDS706mini6/README.md

 3. **Data Integrity**: Understood importance of verifying changes after each operation
 4. **Automation**: Built complete CI/CD pipeline for database operations
 5. **Testing**: Created comprehensive test suite for database operations
+6. **Data Analysis**: Extracted meaningful insights from 2,200+ records across 4 years

+## Insights from Analysis

+- **Global Reach**: The database covers universities from over 50 countries, with significant representation from USA, China, Japan, and European nations
+- **Quality Concentration**: Only 1.8% of universities score above 80, showing the exclusivity of top-tier institutions
+- **USA Dominance**: American universities comprise 26% of all rankings and hold 8 of the top 10 positions
+- **Expansion Impact**: The 2014 expansion from 100 to 1,000 universities lowered average scores but provided more comprehensive global coverage
+- **Consistent Excellence**: Elite universities maintain perfect or near-perfect scores consistently across all years

 ## Future Enhancements